 The CDC also keeps a list of travel recommendations around the world.
 You can search for international spots where COVID-19 cases are low, moderate, high, or very high.

-If you’re fully vaccinated, COVID-19 testing isn’t required before or after trips within the U.S. But you could still have COVID-19 and not know it.
+COVID-19 testing isn’t required before or after trips within the U.S. But t is recommended.
+You could still have COVID-19 and not know it.

 You can get COVID-19 tests in a few ways, including: